-Jalview can retrieve sequences from certain databases using either the WSDBFetch service provided by the European Bioinformatics Institute, and, since Jalview 2.4, DAS servers capable of the sequence command (configured in DAS settings).
+Jalview can retrieve sequences from certain databases using either the DBFetch service provided by the EMBL European Bioinformatics Institute, or, since Jalview 2.4, DAS servers capable of the sequence command (configured in DAS settings).

-Since Jalview 2.8, the available databases are shown as a tree in a popup dialog box.
-The databases are ordered alphabetically, and if there are many sources for the same type of sequence identifier, they will be grouped together in a sub-branch branch labeled with the identifier.
+If you have DAS sources enabled, then you may have several sources for the same type of sequence identifier, and these will be grouped together in a sub-branch branch labeled with the identifier.

 Full support for DAS range queries was introduced in Jalview 2.8

-If you use the WSDBFetch sequence fetcher services (EMBL, Uniprot, PDB, PFAM, and RFAM) in work for publication, please cite:
+If you use the WSDBFetch sequence fetcher services (EMBL, UniProt, PFAM, and RFAM) in work for publication, please cite: